Skip to content

 Decorator Stacking Order#

-Decorator stacking applies decorators from bottom to top.
-The decorator closest to the function definition is applied first.
+You can apply multiple decorators to a single function.
+They are applied from the bottom up the decorator closest to the function definition is applied first.

 import time;